sjgutta/personal-scoreboard/README.md

 # Usage Instructions
 1. Visit the website for the personal scoreboard at [www.mypersonalscoreboard.com](http://www.mypersonalscoreboard.com/).
-2. You can currently use the website for creating an account, setting your favorite teams, and viewing live scores.
-The app/extension for your computer is coming soon.
+2. You can use the website for creating an account, setting your favorite teams, and viewing live scores.
+The app/extension for your computer is available using the download link on the website or via the latest release to the right.
+3. The desktop app allows you to log into your account and view live scores, directly from the menu bar of your mac computer.

 # Features
 * Users can create an account with their email in order to log in and log out of the application.
 A reset password feature is included if users forget their password.